Friends Of The Library

 The Friends of the University of Adelaide Library network promotes and fosters interest and support for the University Library from alumni and the wider community.

 The Friends also increase and broaden knowledge of the collections and services of the library, develop relationships with other libraries and cultural organisations, and assist with fundraising activities.

 - University of Adelaide Graduates.

 - Past and present staff members of the University.

 - Anyone who has a common interest in the objectives of the network.

-Events are open to all, with $5 admission payable at the door - FREE for current students.
-Author and scholar events are proudly sponsored by Wakefield Press and Mantra Hotel.
-Wines are sponsored by Coriole Vineyards.
+Events are open to all, with $10 admission payable at the door - FREE for current students.
+Proceeds are used to support the University Library.

-One-hour lunchtime series, offering first-hand accounts of discoveries in the Barr Smith Library and information regarding the usage of the collections for research.
+One-hour lunchtime series, offering first-hand accounts of discoveries in the Barr Smith Library and usage of the collections for research.
 Held in the Ira Raymond Exhibition Room, Barr Smith Library.

 Benefits of membership

 To become a member, please complete this online form and select the Friends of the University of Adelaide Library option under Join a network.